 For kids, holidays get locked in their memory banks forever.
 They’re a change of scene, a chance to go free-range in a new world of undiluted liberty.
 Orchard Farmhouse provides the canvas to explore those possibilities, with its unending acres and rambling meadows.

 With those endless acres of wild rural beauty to explore, hide-and-seek can take some time here.
-Games can also come to a premature end once the adventure playground takes over.
+Games can also come to a premature end once the play area takes over.
 Not enough of a distraction?
 Try digging out the footballs, or the croquet mallets and cricket bats.

 But maybe it’s the special privileges that resonate best.
 Feeling older than your years and staying up way beyond bedtime with the grown-ups.
 Playing whist or rummy with snacks long past midnight in front of the fire.
 Trying not to doze off during the family film.
 Do it all in cosy comfort at Orchard Farmhouse.